FAQ - Last update: November 26, 2014

 A: After you send us the information about your property we will respond within 24 hours and tell if we can provide you with approximate GPS coordinates for the property corners that meet our standards.
 In some cases we might ask you to first send us some additional information.
 After we have reviewed all the information and determined that we can process the property, then our goal is to send you the results within 24 hours from when we receive payment.
 Special order maps might take an extra day.
 When you make your payment, PayPal automatically sends us an email.

-Questions about legal descriptions, surveys and other information we ask you to send to us
+Questions about surveys, legal descriptions and other information we ask you to send to us

-Q: Where can I find my property legal description?
+Q: I do not have a survey and am going to send you the legal description instead.
+Where can I find my property legal description?

 Q: If I send you a copy of my survey, what do you do with it?